Places to Stay in the Cotswolds

 Next on our list are the picture-perfect Slaughters.
-The River Eye meanders lazily through the centre of Lower Slaughter and alongside the gardens of Washbourne Court, an ideal place for a cream tea on a warm summer’s day.
+The River Eye meanders lazily through the centre of Lower Slaughter and alongside the gardens of The Slaughters Country Inn, an ideal place for a cream tea on a warm summer’s day.
 Or feed the ducks and then wander along the river down to the Mill for an ice-cream.
 A lovely walk through the meadows brings you to tranquil Upper Slaughter.
 Interestingly, Upper Slaughter is one of the few Doubley Thankful Villages, having lost no men in either World War One or Two.

-Offering contemporary bedrooms and relaxed informal dining, Washbourne Court in Lower Slaughter has rooms starting at around £100 per night.
-Or try Lower Slaughter Manor, a Relais & Chateaux Hotel with rooms from around £175.
+Offering contemporary bedrooms and relaxed informal dining, The Slaughters Country Inn in Lower Slaughter has rooms starting at around £100 per night.
+Or try the 17th century Slaughters Manor House with rooms from around £175.
 With 4 AA Red Stars, The Lords of the Manor at Upper Slaughter is one of the top 200 hotels in the country.
 Rooms here start from around £199 per night.

 Our third choice is Bourton-on-the-Water, just a mile or so from Lower Slaughter and one of the most photographed villages in the Cotswolds.
 Known as the ‘Little Venice of the Cotswolds’ the river flows through the centre of the village and is criss-crossed by a number of bridges.
 A busier place than the Slaughters, Bourton boasts several inns, cafes, shops, pubs and hotels, a Model Village, the Cotswold Motor Museum and Birdland.